Delta-Stewardship-Council/restoration_synthesis/README.md

 Make sure to provide your own [personal file path](https://github.com/Delta-Stewardship-Council/restoration_synthesis/blob/main/index.qmd#L28) to the NCEAS Restoration Box folder in order to run the code in `index.qmd`.
 Once you're satisfied with your edits, remember to render `index.qmd` and commit+push the resulting `index.html` file.

+NOTE: Deprecated lines of code have been commented out but left in the script in case someone wanted to return to them in the future.
+Feel free to delete these lines if they're not useful.

 ## Potential next steps

 Here are some ideas for potential next steps for this dashboard: